 \subsubsection{Detecting nonlinearity}

 The PDE simulation procedure described in section \ref{sec:setup} was executed 2200 times per class with randomly varying parameters.
 The sensor signal was measured at a single location during the simulation, resulting in 2200 sensor measurements per class.
 The collected data were then split into two sets, with 2000 signals per class for training and 200 signals per class for testing.
-The classification models listed above were trained using the training set, and the testing set was used to evaluate the methods.
-The performance of detecting nonlinearity was reported as classification accuracy.
-Table \ref{table:nl_detect_acc} shows the comparative results of the classification methods.
+The classification models listed above were then trained and evaluated.
+The performance of detecting nonlinearity is reported as classification accuracy in Table \ref{table:nl_detect_acc}.
 The table shows that the proposed solution achieved a nonlinearity detection accuracy of $98.0\%$, which is higher than that of the comparative methods.
 These results suggest that the proposed approach has the potential to detect nonlinearity induced by damage in the propagation medium.

 In addition to its effectiveness, the proposed solution is also data-efficient, allowing it to achieve superior detection accuracy using fewer training samples than other methods.
 In order to demonstrate the data efficiency of the proposed approach, an experiment was conducted where all classifiers were trained with varying numbers of training samples per class.
 A training split of a certain size was randomly selected from the original training set, and the experiments for this particular size were repeated 10 times.
 The results are presented in Fig.~\ref{fig:det_beta}, which displays the average detection accuracy as a function of the number of training samples per class for the different classification methods.
 The error bars indicate the standard deviation for each split.
 These plots demonstrate that the proposed method outperforms the comparative methods in terms of accuracy, even with a smaller number of training samples.